5.9L Dodge Fuel Injector

 - One of the most common failures of the 5.9L common rail system is a leak between the connector tube and the injector itself which causes a high return flow rate and a no-start condition.
 Torque on the connector tube is VERY critical and should be 37ft-lbs.
 Failure to properly torque the tube upon installation of new injectors will cause a repeat failure.

-- It is always advisable to replace your connector tubes at the same time the injectors are replaced especially if you have had a leak at the injector / connector tube junction.
+- It is always advisable to replace your connector tubes at the same time as the 5.9 Cummins injectors replacement, especially if you have had a leak at the injector / connector tube junction.
 Leaks at this junction will cause etching of the connector tube and or injector and a repeat failure is likely to occur if the connector tube is not replaced.
 This etching is very hard to see visually.
 Often when a repeat leak occurs at the connector tube junction the injector body will also be ruined causing a repeat (non-warranty) failure.

 - In addition to high return rates caused by connector tube / injector leaks, the injectors themselves can have internal leaks.
 In either case, the CP3 pump may be unable to cope with the demand and the rail pressure will be below the 5000 PSI required for a cold start.